vmware-archive/springtrader-cf/README.md

 * **AccountprofileRepository, AccountRepository, HoldingRepository, OrderRepository**: Morph these from JPA repositories to Feign repositories that front calls to the external microservices.
 Move into the cloud package with the other repos.

-* **Accountprofile, Account, Holding, Ordery**: Morph these from JPA entities into simple POJO domain objects.
+* **Accountprofile, Account, Holding, Order**: Morph these from JPA entities into simple POJO domain objects.

 * **CloudConfiguration**: support for the new microservices.